unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

   class="pullquote"
   text="Today Albuquerque is known for it's artistic scenes, cultural integration, and beautiful architecture."
   %}
-### De Anza Motor Lodge Today
-In 2004, the De Anza Motor Lodge was placed on The National Register of Historic Places.
-Owned by the city of Albuquerque, several community based businesses and Route 66 restorators are working endlessly to revive and restore all that Route 66 was in a classic manner.
-The De Anza Motor Lodge plays a major role in restoring what Route 66 was by being a landmark for culture.
-Redesigning the motor lodge owuld begin to restore it's rich hisotry and life.
-The De Anza Motor Lodge is currently under renovation to better serve it's history.
 {% include figure.html
   class="img-center"
   width="50%"